-The red version of the White Ghost pepper emerged as a record setting pepper when it burst onto the scene in 2007, rating at just over 1,000,000 Scoville Heat Units.
+The White Ghost pepper is the white version of the world famous Red Ghost pepper, which emerged as a record setting pepper when it burst onto the scene in 2007, rating at just over 1,000,000 Scoville Heat Units.
 Although the Ghost pepper is no longer the hottest pepper in the world, it’s still as popular as ever.
 The name Ghost pepper simply comes from the pepper’s official Indian name, the Bhut Jolokia.
 Bhut in Indian means “ghost.”
 This is the white variety.

 The White Ghost pepper, which is creamy white and pointy, has a very fruity flavor that kicks in almost immediately after consumption.
 The extreme heat builds up for several minutes and eventually creates a powerful endorphin rush.
 From 2007 to 2012, Guinness World Records certified that the Ghost pepper was the world's hottest pepper.
 Eventually the Ghost pepper was overtaken by the Trinidad Scorpion Butch T pepper and the Trinidad Moruga Scorpion as the world’s hottest pepper.
 In 2013, both of those peppers were taken over by the Carolina Reaper.